-The impartiality and independence of the SCC procedure remains the same, for all parties irrespective of nationality.
+The SCC is a non-political and non-profit organisation.
+As an impartial and independent venue for international commercial dispute resolution, the sanctions do not affect the impartial and equal treatment of parties irrespective of nationality.
 Russian parties will not be treated differently than other parties, and Russian parties are not prevented from agreeing on arbitration under the SCC Rules in Stockholm, or any other venue within the European Union.